If you have ever had to deal with fleas, you perhaps already know how annoying they can be to both humans and animals alike.

 What Attracts Fleas?

-Saying that fleas are a mere nuisance is an understatement considering how much damage they can do to your pets and even to you.
+Saying that fleas are a mere nuisance is an understatement, considering how much damage they can do to your pets and even you.

 If your dog or cat has been treated for fleas before and you still notice them scratching, the chances are that those tiny little bugs are still around somewhere.

-Depending on what stage the fleas are in, they usually are attracted to food, warmth, movement, darkness, and even exhaled breath.
+Depending on the fleas’ stage, they are usually attracted to food, warmth, movement, darkness, and even exhaled breath.

-Fleas may be feeding on your pet, but it’s sad to say that it’s your home environment that aids them.
+Fleas may be feeding on your pet, but it’s sad to say that your home environment aids them.

 An Unhealthy Attraction

-Apart from the agony, these bugs inflict on your pet each time they bite them; these insects can cause some severe skin irritation in animals who are allergic to flea saliva.
+Apart from the agony these bugs inflict on your pet each time they bite them, these insects can cause severe skin irritation in animals allergic to flea saliva.

 Relative Warmth